deividAlfa/stm32_soldering_iron_controller/README.md

 <a id="pending"></a>
 ### Non working features
 * I2C eeprom.
 Some boards have it, some doesn't.
-So internal flash storage is used for all.
+So internal flash storage is used for all.<br>
-Also, the current settings don't fit in the commonly used 24C08 memory.
+Also, the current settings don't fit in the commonly used 24C08 memory.<br>
 * RTC clock.
 There's very little space in the screen.
 Use it for what matters, instead for showing a clock!

 ---